tsung-wei-huang/cs3992/README.md

 + Project abstract (what is your project and why is it important?)
 + Proposed methods
   - how are you going to deal with the problem?
-  - what resources you need to reach the goal?
+  - what resources do you need to reach the goal?
   - what are the potential risks involved? any mitigation/contingency plan?
   - how long does each method take?
   - what is the job distribution plan for each team member?